supabase/terraform-provider-supabase/README.md

 }
 ```

+Refer to [our tutorial](docs/tutorial.md) for a step-by-step guide.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).